Rosidvas/245_Protoype/README.md

 | 3 | the player shouldn't do any damage when shooting flames |
 | 4 | the target is on fire but does not receive any damage |

+## Decisions
+we have decided that requirement 4 will be implemented and tested during further development, since this prototype main goal is the movement and jumps for the class.

 ## Test Concept

 ## Testcase specification